rumpkernel/buildrump.sh/README.md

 `cc` from path is used along with other host tools such as `nm`.
 Crosscompilation is documented further below.

-If the command `tests` or `fullbuild` is given, the script will run simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
+If the command `tests` is given, the script will run simple tests to check that e.g. file systems and the TCP/IP stack work correctly.
 If everything was successfully completed, the final output from the script is "Success".
+Note that `tests` cannot be run when `buildrump.sh` is used with a crosscompiler.

 To learn more about command line parameters, run the buildrump.sh script with the `-h` flag.